iotaledger/integration-services/api/usage-audit-trail-bridge.md

 The Ecommerce-Audit Trail Bridge allows users to create immutable data channels and share them with others.
 By requesting a subscription to a channel a so called subscriber can request `Read`, `Write`, `ReadAndWrite` access to the channel.
 This request must then be authorized by the creator (author) of the channel.
 After a subscriber is authorized, he is then able to write/read to/from the channel.

+> __Important:__ The audit trail bridge currently has a dependency to the [ssi bridge](./usage-ssi-bridge.md), since the audit trail needs an authentication mechanism when storing, editing and requesting info of a channel from the database.
+(This might will change with the progress of the project.) __This means, everyone interacting with the audit trail needs to create its own identity before.__

 ## Ecommerce-Audit Trail Bridge APIs Definition

 The list of provided APIs is shown in figure below.
 Endpoints which are currently not available are marked in grey.